 4. Keep Yourself Clean and Comfortable

 Ensure proper cleanliness by washing your hands and the vaginal area.
 Try to keep a bucket of warm water and at least four clean towels to wipe and keep the baby warm and covered.
 To avoid a messy cleanup, you might feel like lying in the tub, but you will neither be comfortable nor easily accessible to the emergency team.
 You must rather lay towels, clean sheets, shower curtain or rugs on the floor.
 If you need to lie down while you are alone, you must use a bunch of pillows to prop yourself up.
-You must choose a position you are most comfortable in whether squatting or being on all fours is up to your choice.
+You must choose a position you are most comfortable in, whether squatting or being on all fours.